akane0915/superpower-store-rails/README.md

 ## Description

 This is an application to manage the products and reviews for each product at Asia's SuperPower Store.
+It includes user authentication using the bcrypt gem.
 It fulfills the following user stories:

 * As a user, I'd like to visit the homepage to see a brief description of the company and list of all products.
 * As a user, I'd like to click on a product to visit its detail page including details product name, cost, country of origin, and product reviews.